- You are here:

 Safety

-In our opinion Mitsinjo Forest is very safe to visit.
-In fact, all parks and reserves in Madagascar are considered safe destinations, especially if you are on an organized tour.
-When passing or visiting towns and cities, one should exercise the usual precautions as some petty crime does exist (as is the case all over the world).
+In our opinion, Mitsinjo Forest is very safe to visit.
+In fact, all parks and reserves in Madagascar are considered safe destinations, especially if visited on an organized tour.
+When visiting towns and cities, take the usual precautions as some petty crime does exist (as is the case all over the world).
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-Please read the government travel advisories (see the ‘Safety & Security – Madagascar’ link below) for current information about safety in Madagascar.
+Please read the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below) for current information about safety in Madagascar.

 - General Travel Safety Precautions